dcsimpson01/AL-Prison-Data-Project/README.md

 ### Notes
 Feel free to use this data in your own work or projects.
 Suggested citation: **Simpson, David.
 (2020) Alabama Prison Data, v1.0, GitHub repository. https://github.com/dcsimpson01/AL_prison_data**

 I would love to know how you are using the data.
-You can find me on twitter: [@DavidCSimpson](https://twitter.com/DavidCSimpson).
+You can find me on twitter [@DavidCSimpson](https://twitter.com/DavidCSimpson).
+For more about me, see my personal [website](www.davidcsimpson.com).

 If you have any questions or notice any mistakes in the data or analysis, please reach out.